Q: Why is a Climate Bonds Standard needed?

 An authoritative Standard eases decision-making and focuses attention on credible climate change solution opportunities.
 The easier it is to use the faster the market will grow.

 Q: How can we be sure of the independence of the Climate Bonds Standard?

 The Climate Bonds Standard Board oversees the development of the Standard.
-Membership of the Board is comprised of environmental non-government organizations, asset-owners such as pension funds, government officials.
-See the page for details of the Board.
+Membership of the Board is comprised of institutional investor associations from around the world and environmental non-government organizations.
+See here for details.